- Lower Back Pain (LBP) Facts and Figures

-The problems begin right there however, for the spine itself is an intense hub for nerve endings and can thus harbors a complex assortment of areas that can develop non-kidney related pain.
+The problems begin right there, for the spine itself is an intense hub for nerve endings and can thus harbors a complex assortment of areas that can develop non-kidney related pain.
 For example, there can be strains to the large back muscles, injuries to the ligaments that protect the spine, disc or individual vertebra dislocations, and many more possibilities for joint or nerve damage.

 The good news is that much of the non-kidney related pain that we often experience will simply go away on its own after a few days or weeks.
-In fact, the relevant and much documented statistic is that half of the back pain we experience will dissipate on its own volition within two weeks, and 90% within three months.
-The leftover pain, i.e. the pain that will not go away either on its own or as a result of some treatment, will become known as chronic pain, i.e. pain that lingers for at least 12 weeks.
+In fact, the relevant and much documented statistic is that half of the back pain we experience will dissipate on its own within two weeks, and 90% within three months.
+The leftover pain, i.e. the pain that will not go away either on its own or as a result of some treatment, becomes known as chronic pain, i.e. pain that lingers for at least 12 weeks.